Welders and respiratory protection

-The forms of respiratory protection listed above will all give you a level of protection against biological aerosols containing viruses or bacteria.
-This means, if worn correctly, a welder wearing a suitable welding respirator will be getting a level of protection against the airborne transmission of the COVID-19 coronavirus.
+The forms of respiratory protection listed above will all give you a level of protection against the transmission of airborne biological aerosols like viruses or bacteria.

 It’s important to note that if the filter is exposed to an infective particulate such as COVID-19, the filter itself then becomes a potential source of infection.
 While the infected filter will continue to offer the wearer protection, the infected surfaces should not be touched or handled without gloves and at some point, must be carefully discarded.